dat3Cph/material/setup/testContainerSetup.md

     }
 ```

-## 7. Complete the remaining tests
+## 7. Complete the remaining tests for the HotelController

 This one we will give away for free - since it's a little complex: